opmatrixsoftware/sshd-docker-builder/README.md

 ===============================

 # Description
-The purpose of this image is to give users, or automated build agents, the ability to have secure root access via SSH and build other docker images and Helm Charts.
+The purpose of this image is to give users, or automated build agents, the ability to have secure root access via SSH to a full linux environment in order to build other docker images and Helm Charts.
 The image also has ``svn``, ``git``, and ``make`` to copy/pull artifacts from version control systems directly in to the container and automate image building with ``make``.

 ## Docker image